 - 4.1.1.
-Upon certification of this Agreement, the CWT agrees to pay the following increases to all employees covered by this Agreement and the salaries scheduled in schedule 4: - a.
-A 3.0 per cent increase effective from the first full pay period commencing on or after 1 July 2014 - b.
-A 3.0 per cent increase effective from the first full pay period commencing on or after 1 July 2015 - c.
-A 3.0 per cent increase effective from the first full pay period commencing on or after 1 July 2016 - 4.1.2.
-The CWT expects that there will be demonstrable productivity gains derived from this Agreement and that details of these will be provided via divisional managers to the Chief Executive Officer. - 4.1.3.
-Employees no longer in the employ of the CWT at the date of certification of the Agreement will be excluded from the salary increases, as per the provisions of this clause. - 4.1.4.
+Upon certification of this Agreement, the CWT agrees to pay the following increases to all employees covered by this Agreement and the salaries scheduled in schedule 3: - a.
+A 2.0% increase (or CPI if greater than 2%) effective from the first full pay period commencing on or after 1 July 2017 - b.
+A 2.0 % increase (or CPI if greater than 2%) effective from the first full pay period commencing on or after 1 July 2018 - c.
+A 2.0 % increase (or CPI if greater than 2%) effective from the first full pay period commencing on or after 1 July 2019 - 4.1.2.
+The CPI (consumer price index) referred to in clause 4.1.1 will be the percentage change in the all groups Adelaide index published by the Australian Bureau of Statistics from the March quarter in the year preceding the pay increase to the March quarter in the year of the pay increase. - 4.1.3.
+The CWT expects that there will be demonstrable productivity gains derived from this Agreement and that details of these will be provided via general managers to the Chief Executive Officer. - 4.1.4.
+Employees no longer in the employ of the CWT at the date of certification of the Agreement will be excluded from the salary increases, as per the provisions of this clause. - 4.1.5.
 Employees will be paid on a two week cycle for the life of this Agreement.